saidonnet/saidonnet/README.md

 - 👋 Hi, I’m Saïd Rahmani
-- 👀 I do AI Hyper Fast R&D , you have a hard problem, I solved it for you, from idea to algorithm to implementation.
+- 👀 I do AI Hyper Fast R&D , you have a hard problem, I will solve it for you, from idea to algorithm to implementation.
 - 📫 How to reach me by mail on: saidonnet@gmail.com

 <!---